Trial on the Road: Release history

-The "Trial on the Road" film was shot in 1971, but was banned for 15 years.
-It was "shelved" for the film's theme: it was harshly criticized for "deheroization of partisan movement" and for sympathy to a traitor, or collaborator with Nazi forces, but who becomes a hero in fighting against the Germans on the Soviets side.
+Trial on the Road was shot in 1971, but was banned for 15 years.
+It was "shelved" for the film's theme: it was harshly criticized for "deheroization of partisan movement" and for sympathy to a traitor, or collaborator with Nazi forces, but who becomes a hero in fighting against the Germans on the Soviets' side.
 This "anti-heroic" depiction of Soviet history shows that distinctions like "traitor" and "hero" cease to have any real meaning, according to Alexei German's humane portrait of wartime.
-The film was released in 1987, during "perestroika" in the Soviet Union.
+The film was released in 1986, during "perestroika" in the Soviet Union.